 The Controller reduced costs for the three fiscal years by \$287,865 because claimant understated its offsetting health fee revenues.
 The reduction was made because claimant did not provide documentation to support the student enrollment data used to calculate the health fees revenues reported in its reimbursement claims.
-The Controller recalculated student enrollment using data claimant provided to the California Community Colleges Chancellor's Office.
-This enrollment data reflected more students paid health fees than claimant reported in its reimbursement claims.
-An enrollment claims.
+The Controller recalculated student enrollment using revenue data claimant provided during the audit (GLD 144-02 printouts).
+This revenue data reflected more students paid health fees than claimant reported in its reimbursement claims.
+27

 The parameters and guidelines require claimants to demonstrate that "all costs claimed must be traceable to source documents and/or worksheets that show evidence of the validity of such costs."
 As claimant did not provide adequate documentation to support its enrollment data, the Controller's reduction is correct as a matter of law.
-Staff further finds that the Controller's recalculation of student enrollment using data provided by claimant to the Chancellor's Office was not arbitrary, capricious, or entirely lacking in evidentiary support.
+Staff further finds that the Controller's recalculation of student enrollment using revenue data provided by claimant during the audit was not arbitrary, capricious, or entirely lacking in evidentiary support.
 The documents are public records provided by the claimant in the normal course of business, and the claimant has provided no other documents to support enrollment data.